 Accreditation is the establishment, by way of a site visit, that the study programme is being delivered as planned according to validation (the ex ante accreditation stage).

 All recognised degree courses must undergo accreditation within six years of validation (or within six years of a previous accreditation), in the case of Bachelor’s and doctoral/PhD degrees, and four years in the case of Master’s degrees.

 Site visits for degree course programmes that are to undergo the accreditation process are planned jointly by the universities and AQU Catalunya on an annual basis.

 The accreditation process consists of two stages: the site visit and accreditation:

 - The site visit is on-site verification of the running and delivery of a degree programme, the findings of which are compiled in the site-visit team’s report.

 - Accreditation: is the issuance by the subject-specific committee of the assessment report on the running and delivery of the degree programme, which is based on all evidence available to AQU Catalunya, in particular the site-visit report.

-The accreditation process of Bachelor and Master’s degrees is described in the Guide to the accreditation of recognised Bachelor and Master’s degree programmes, the accreditation process of PhD programmes in the Guide to the accreditation of recognised PhD programmes and the accreditation process of Arts higher education programmes in the Guide to the accreditation of arts higher education programmes.
+The accreditation process of Bachelor and Master’s degrees is described in the Guide to the accreditation of university bachelor's and master's degree programmes, the accreditation process of PhD programmes in the Guide to the accreditation of recognised PhD programmes and the accreditation process of Arts higher education programmes in the Guide to the accreditation of arts higher education programmes.
 In relation to the accreditation of bachelor's, master's and PhD degree programmes, AQU Catalunya makes available to universities the Recognised degree programmes accreditation procedure.